edofrederix/flotationFoam/README.md

 ## Authors

-FlotationFoam is developed by Edo Frederix as part of the SAMOSAFER H2020 Euroatom project at the Nuclear Research and Consultancy Group (NRG), Westerduinweg 3, 1755 LE Petten, the Netherlands.
+FlotationFoam is developed by Edo Frederix as was initially part of the SAMOSAFER H2020 Euroatom project at NRG Pallas, Westerduinweg 3, 1755 LE Petten, the Netherlands.
 This project has received funding from the Euratom research and training program 2019–2023, under grant agreement No. 847527.

 ## License